cwy20030/template-a5-chaudhuri-practical/README.md

 > - ambiguity in how best to make these decisions and
 > - the researcher’s desire to find a statistically significant result.

-Here, we will see the pervasiveness of these two factors in analyzing data.
+Here, we will see the difficulty of these degrees of freedom when analyzing data.

 ## Background
 [Hypoxic Ischemic Encephalopathy (HIE)](https://www.birthinjuryguide.org/birth-injury/types/hypoxic-ischemic-encephalopathy-hie/) is a type of brain damage that occurs when an infant's brain doesn't receive enough oxygen and blood.